 In Fig. 19 we compare the projected autocorrelation of stellar mass in the final release of the SDSS to the results we obtain for our preferred galaxy formation model.
-Red and blue symbols are results from the MS and MS-II, respectively; the black solid line shows the SDSS/DR7 measurement from Li & White (2009).
+In the upper panel, red and blue symbols are results from the MS and MS-II, respectively; the black solid line shows the SDSS/DR7 measurement from Li & White (2009).
 The error bars on the latter include the effects of counting noise and cosmic variance and are impressively small.
-Agreement between the two simulations is excellent except possibly at $r_p < 50$ kpc.
 This is remarkable because small-scale correlations are dominated by the distribution of satellite galaxies near halo centre, where one might have expected resolution effects to cause substantial differences.
 For example, the number of type 2 (orphan) galaxies differs substantially between the two simulations (see Appendix A).
-In part, the agreement reflects the fact that, as Li & White (2009) show, the main contribution to the autocorrelation of stellar mass comes from galaxies with individual stellar masses similar to the Milky Way, and thus well above the resolution limit of the MS (see the stellar mass functions in Sec.
-4.1 and the mass-dependent correlation functions presented below).
-For $r_p > 2$ Mpc, where the correlations are produced by galaxies inhabiting different halos (thus typically both type 0 galaxies), the model autocorrelation function is 10 to 20% higher than that observed.
-On smaller scales where the correlations are dominated by galaxy pairs inhabiting the same halo (thus typically type 0 - type 1, or type 0 - type 2 pairs) the discrepancy grows, reaching a factor of 2 at $r_p < 100$ kpc.
-This suggests an overdominance of 1-halo relative to 2-halo pairs in comparison to the observations, arguing, perhaps, for a lower value of σ_8 than used in the MS cosmology (see Li & White 2009).
+In part, the agreement reflects the fact that, as Li & White (2009) show, the main contribution to the autocorrelation of stellar mass comes from galaxies with